xiaohua-su/Heart_Disease/README.md

 # Overview

 As of 2020, heart disease is the leading cause of death in the US, with the disease claiming close to 700,000 that year.
 It is the leading cause of death regardless of gender and for most race/ethnicity.
 This disease can lead to early death in individuals, increase medicial visits and a lost of productivity in our economy.
 As such, it is important to try to address this.
+My project aims to help build a predictive model for heart disease.
+By being able to predict whether a patient has heart disease or not, this can be used in hospital to flag doctors to discuss way to manage this disease and prevent early death and potentially slow/mitigate the disease progression.

 # Business Problem